vanHeemstraSystems/template-default-repository-demo/300/600/README.md

 - The Terraform configuration in ```main.tf``` will manage your Spacelift resources
 - The deployment process will follow ```.spacelift/config.yml```.

+To check if Spacelift has detected your configuration files:

+5.1.
+Go to your stack dashboard in Spacelift (template-default-repository-demo) 5.2.
+Look for the "Code" tab or section in your stack's navigation menu 5.3.
+Click on it to see the detected configuration files.
+You should see:
+- stack.yml
+- main.tf
+- main.rego
+- .spacelift/config.yml
+5.4.
+You can also check the "Settings" tab, which should reflect the configurations from these files

+If you don't see these files or their configurations aren't being applied, you might need to:

+5.5.
+Verify the files are in the correct locations in your repository 5.6.
+Check if Spacelift has the proper permissions to access these files 5.7.
+Trigger a refresh of your stack configuration

 6. Set up any necessary environment variables in Spacelift.

+6.1.
+Go to your stack dashboard in Spacelift (template-default-repository-demo) 6.2.
+Look for the "Environment" tab or section in your stack's navigation menu 6.3.
+If not already present, create the following new Environment variables (use ```Plain```, or ```Secret```for confidential values):

 - NODE_ENV=production
 - PUBLIC_URL=/template-default-repository-demo